ORNL-Fusion/DIV3D/README.md

 3) Controller node traces a field line from the input point.
 Assumed to be a closed flux surface.
 4) Points are initialized randomly along the field line defining the closed surface.
 5) Worker processes follow fieldlines with diffusion from start points, then check for intersections.
+    * Fieldlines are integrated in toroidal angle.
+To get a full representation, diffusion should be performed in both toroidal directions.
     * If no part intersection is found then intersections with the vessel are checked.
+    * Vessel intersections currently only consider nearest toroidal slice.
+    * The intersection data is output, including optionally segments of the local (diffused) field line.

 ## I/O Description